belwals/docker-learning/README.md

 - golang-app -: contains a go rest based application, which spans a rest application and exposes rest endpoints.
                 Docker image has image building, and creation of application user.
 - multi-stage-build -: To get understanding of a multi-stage build added two stage of image building.

-                * build- stage is responsible for creatiuing application's executable
+                -  build: stage is responsible for creatiuing application's executable
-                * runner- stage for re-using already build stage and running on the base image.
+                -  runner: stage for re-using already build stage and running on the base image.

 ## Sample go docker image
 ```